Expat Filings

 Are French mutual funds and ETFs classified as PFICs?

 Yes, in virtually all cases.
-French mutual funds (SICAV, FCP), French ETFs listed on Euronext, and investment sub-funds within assurance-vie contracts overwhelmingly meet the PFIC definition because their income and assets are predominantly passive.
-There is no de minimis exception based on fund size or the investor’s percentage ownership.
-A single share in a French SICAV creates PFIC exposure.
+French mutual funds (SICAV, FCP, fonds commun de placement), French ETFs listed on Euronext, and the investment sub-funds within assurance-vie contracts almost universally meet the PFIC definition because 75% or more of their gross income is passive (dividends, interest, capital gains) and 50% or more of their assets produce passive income.
+There is no de minimis exception based on the size of the fund or the investor's holding.

 Do I have to file Form 8621 if I received no distributions from my French fund?

 Yes, in most cases.
-The annual reporting requirement under IRC §1298(f) applies regardless of whether a distribution was received, unless the aggregate value of PFIC stock falls below the small-value threshold ($25,000 for single filers at year-end).
-The exception covers only the routine annual report; a disposition, distribution, or election event requires filing regardless of value.
+The annual reporting requirement under IRC §1298(f) applies to US shareholders of PFICs regardless of whether a distribution was received, provided the aggregate value of PFIC stock exceeds $25,000 at year-end (single filers) or $50,000 (married filing jointly).
+The filing exemption applies only to the routine annual report; a disposition, distribution, or election event triggers filing regardless of the value threshold.

 What happens if I hold French mutual funds without making an election?